 Note 4.
 Discontinued Operations and Assets Held for Sale

-As discussed in Note 1, Description of Business, the Company's remaining principal markets are Mexico and Peru (the Continuing Operations).
-All remaining markets have been divested (the Discontinued Operations).
-As described in Note 5, Dispositions, a number of sale transactions closed during the three years ended December 31, 2021.
+As discussed in Note 1, Description of Business, the Company's principal markets are Mexico and Peru.
+All other markets have been divested.

 Summarized operating results and cash flows of the Discontinued Operations are presented in the following table: